 Entry Delay allows the user time to enter and disarm.
 Allows exit after the panel is armed without setting off an immediate alarm and allows entry only if an Exit/Entry Zone [00] has been violated first.
 Zones of this type have a three (3) minute power-up delay, and do not display or cause an alarm if faulted when the system powers up.
-Pressing the reservence were the set of the s
+Pressing the

-Group Bypassing - Zones programmed as Exit/Entry Follower Zones will be Group bypassed if the MTEROR key is pressed while disarmed or within the Exit Delay.
+Group Bypassing - Zones programmed as Exit/Entry Follower Zones will be Group bypassed if the key is pressed while disarmed or within the Exit Delay.

 Auto Interior Bypassing - Also program zones as Home/Away with Delay Zone(s) [01] to automatically bypass at the expiration of the exit delay if the EXIT/ENTRY Zone(s) are not violated during the exit delay.